Alberta Jobs for Citizenship and Immigration Officers

 - Help those who want to stay in Canada avoid pitfalls

-- Verify the continued eligibility of those requesting refugee status
+- Verify the continued eligibility of those seeking refugee status

 - Arguments in federal court or immigration appeals hearings